Common Breastfeeding Concerns: "Does this feel right?"

 What happens when your water breaks?

 During pregnancy, a baby is contained in a sack of amniotic fluid that helps them move and grow while protecting them from outside germs.
-For the majority of pregnancies, that amniotic sack breaks at some point during labor from the pressure of contractions.
-This is also known as “membrane rupture” or “water breaking.”
-However, in 8-10% of pregnancies, the water breaks before the start of labor.
+When that amniotic sack breaks during labor, it is known as “membrane rupture” or “water breaking.”

 Read More